OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 See how the address of the procedure that we actually tried to call is on the stack?
 If we return now, we land in that procedure.
 And the original return address is also there.
 Ok, this seems repairable:

 - Go through the IAT and check for addresses that are in user sections (I used < 0x21100000)
-- Place a HW BP 'on access' on the stack once the first value is pushed in the stub
+- Place a HW BP 'on access' on the stack once the first value is pushed
 - Run freely and then the BP will trigger two times (the first time is when the function address is written)
 - We should be in the procedure and can retrieve its address